craftercms/docs/source/developers/projects/engine/api/access-to-services.rst

 Access to Services
 ==================

-When developing templates or scripts only a small list of services are available to use, you can expose other services with the following steps.
+When developing templates or scripts only a small list of services are available to use.
+You can expose other services with the following steps.

 -------------
 Site Services
 -------------

-If your site includes includes a custom application context with services, you can make them available updating the site configuration:
+If your site includes a custom application context with services, you can make them available by updating the site configuration:

 .. code-block:: xml